-Clutches are useful in devices that have two rotating shafts.
-In these devices, one of the shafts is typically driven by a motor or pulley, and the other shaft drives another device.
-In a drill, for instance, one shaft is driven by a motor and the other drives a drill chuck.
+Clutches are useful in devices that have two rotating shafts, including cars.
+One of the shafts is typically driven by a motor or pulley, and the other shaft drives another device.
 The clutch connects the two shafts so that they can either be locked together and spin at the same speed, or be decoupled and spin at different speeds.

 In a car, you need a clutch because the engine spins all the time, but the car's wheels do not.
 In order for a car to stop without killing the engine, the wheels need to be disconnected from the engine somehow.
-The clutch allows us to smoothly engage a spinning engine to a non-spinning transmission by controlling the slippage between them.
+The clutch allows us to smoothly engage a spinning engine to a transmission that is not spinning by controlling the slippage between them.

 To understand how a clutch works, it helps to know a little bit about friction, which is a measure of how hard it is to slide one object over another.
-Friction is caused by the peaks and valleys that are part of every surface -- even very smooth surfaces still have microscopic peaks and valleys.
+Friction is caused by the peaks and valleys that are part of every surface — even very smooth surfaces still have microscopic peaks and valleys.
 The larger these peaks and valleys are, the harder it is to slide the object.
-You can learn more about friction in How Brakes Work.

 A clutch works because of friction between a clutch plate and a flywheel.
 We'll look at how these parts work together in the next section.